gypsydave5/gypsydave5.github.io/_posts/2014-09-20-data_mapper.md

 one (I like speaking in Gherkin).
 Everything looked OK - but the post wasn't saving.
 And there were no useful error messages.

-Alex Peattie is a hero.
-He's left Makers now, but before he did he hacked through what was going on with this problem.
-And I mean literally hacked - my mouth dropped in awe as he systematically got to the source of the problem ("So, let's force it to save... it saves the post fine, but doesn't update the user... hmmm..."), then started dropping `puts` into the DataMapper source code after identifying the problematic lines in the backtrace.
+[Alex Peattie](http://alexpeattie.com/) is a hero.
+He's left Makers now, but before he did he hacked through what was going on with my problem.
+And I mean hacked in the manner of destroying briar patches and slaying dragons - my mouth dropped in awe as he systematically got to the source of the problem ("So, let's force it to save...  it saves the post fine, but doesn't update the user... hmmm..."), then started dropping `puts` into the DataMapper source code after identifying the problematic lines in the backtrace.